Villepat/school-golang/README.md

-# grit-lab
+# school-golang
-Contains projects and excercises that I have done at grit:lab
+Contains projects and excercises that I have done in order to study Golang